 Man charged with vehicular homicide in 2023 Somerset Township crash that killed 2

 Apr.
-1—SOMERSET, Pa. — A Somerset Township man has been charged with vehicular homicide over a crash that killed two people last year.
+2—SOMERSET, Pa. — A Somerset Township man has been charged with vehicular homicide over a crash that killed two people last year.

 State police said 22-year-old Braxton Judy's Chevrolet Silverado pickup truck was traveling more than 90 mph in the moments before it struck a Chevrolet Sonic sedan head-on.